Facts about The Grinch

-The Grinch is the Christmas-hating title character of a 1957 Dr. Seuss cartoon book, How the Grinch Stole Christmas.
+The Grinch is the Christmas-hating title character of the 1957 Dr. Seuss illustrated book, How the Grinch Stole Christmas.

 The story follows the Grinch — a furry and grouchy cave-dwelling critter — as he becomes annoyed with sounds of holiday cheer emanating from Whoville, in the valley below his hilltop home on Mount Crumpet.
 He decides to put an end to the merry-making by posing as Santa Claus and stealing all the gifts and trappings of Christmas.
 The result, naturally, is not exactly what he expected.